Global State and Singletons

 function.
 Its third parameter, $encoding

-, if not specified, defaults to the value of the configuration option
+, if omitted, defaults to the value of the default_charset

-.
-Therefore, it is recommended to always specify this parameter to avoid possible
+).
+Therefore, it's recommended to always specify this parameter to

-unpredictable behavior of the function.
+prevent potential unpredictable behavior.
 Nette consistently does this.

-setting.
-This caused many complications, most often when
+).
+This caused many complications, most often when working

-working with the Turkish language.
-This is because the Turkish language distinguishes between upper and lower case I
+with the Turkish language.
+This is because Turkish distinguishes between dotted and dotless ‘I’ in both lowercase and

 When Is It Possible to Use Global State?

-There are certain specific situations where it is possible to use global state.
-For example, when debugging code and you need to dump the value of a variable or measure the duration of a specific part of the program.
-In such cases, which concern temporary actions that will be later removed from the code, it is legitimate to use a globally available dumper or stopwatch.
-These tools are not part of the code design.
+There are specific, limited situations where using global state might be acceptable.
+For example, during debugging, when you need to dump a variable's value or measure the execution time of a specific code segment.
+In these cases, involving temporary actions that will later be removed from the code, using a globally accessible dumper or timer can be legitimate.
+These tools are not part of the application's core design.

-regular expressions in a static cache in memory.
-When you call the same regular expression multiple times in different parts of
+expressions in static memory.
+When you call functions with the same regular expression multiple times across your code, the

-the code, it is compiled only once.
-The cache saves performance and is also completely invisible to the user, so such usage can be
+expression is compiled only once.
+This caching improves performance and is entirely invisible to the user, making this use of

 Summary

-- Remove all static variables from the code
+- Eliminate all mutable static properties (global state) from your code

-be a DI-respecting environment, it is essential to completely eradicate global state and replace it with dependency injection.
+DI-friendly environment, it's crucial to completely eliminate global state and replace it with dependency injection.

 I would like to thank Miško Hevery, whose articles such as Flaw: Brittle Global State & Singletons form the basis of this chapter.